Indiana vs. Miami: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +4500

 - In terms of its odds to win the national championship (+4500), Indiana is 18th-best in college basketball.
-It is far below that, 33rd, according to computer rankings.
+It is way below that, 33rd, according to computer rankings.

-- Bookmakers have moved the Hoosiers' national championship odds down from +3500 at the beginning of the season to +4500.
-Among all teams in the country, that is the 76th-biggest change.
+- The Hoosiers' national championship odds have dropped from +3500 at the start of the season to +4500, the 76th-biggest change among all teams.

 - With odds of +4500, Indiana has been given a 2.2% chance of winning the national championship.